owlistic-notes/owlistic/docs/website/docs/developers/setup.md

 go build -o build/owlistic cmd/main.go
 ```

-#### Running the Backend
+#### Running the Server

-Before running the backend, ensure PostgreSQL and NATS are available.
+Before running the server, ensure PostgreSQL and NATS are available.
 You can use Docker Compose for this:

 ```bash
 # From the project root directory